Adventurers Club: History

 On September 26, 2009, it was confirmed that props from the Club would be sent to Hong Kong Disneyland.
 The props were worked into the Mystic Manor attraction, which opened in 2013.
 A few props which were created by cast members for use in the shows have been sold at auction by the performers who owned them.
 There are rumors that several "artifacts" from the former Club made their way to Trader Sam's in the Disneyland Hotel.
-A stuffed peacock named "Scooter" and several other item have a new home high on the walls at D Street in Disney Springs, Florida.
-The face of Babylonia was relocated to Jock Lindsay’s Hangar Bar in Disney Springs.
+The face of Babylonia was relocated to Jock Lindsay’s Hangar Bar in the Disney Springs shopping mall in Florida.
 Some items have been internally offered for sale to cast members.

 The last public performance was held September 27, 2008 to overflowing crowds.
 The last semi-public event held at the Club occurred on September 25, 2009.
 It was a convention party for The ConGaloosh Society, Inc, a Florida nonprofit organization dedicated to the preservation of interactive improvisational theatre.
-The ConGaloosh Society continues to hold events that bring together fans of the Adventurers Club with cast members in new settings.
+The ConGaloosh Society continues to hold events that bring together fans of the Adventurers' Club with cast members in new settings.

 The Adventurers Club's cast reunited for one last performance and "membership renewal" at the Disney D23 Destination D event on November 23, 2014.

-The Adventurers Club cast reunited again for the Countdown to Midnight event at Disney's Yacht and Beach Club Resort on December 31, 2015, inducting new members for the first time in seven years.
+The Adventurers' Club cast reunited again for the Countdown to Midnight event at Disney's Yacht and Beach Club Resort on December 31, 2015, inducting new members for the first time in seven years.

-On April 29, 2019, some of the Cast of the Adventurers Club reunited to celebrate the 30th Anniversary of Pleasure Island, and new members were inducted into the Club at a special event on the beach at Disney's Beach Club Resort.
+On April 29, 2019, some of the Cast of the Adventurers' Club reunited to celebrate the 30th Anniversary of Pleasure Island, and new members were inducted into the Club at a special event on the beach at Disney's Beach Club Resort.